tanishq-cloud/tanishq-cloud/README.md

 ## What's Cooking?

-- 🔧 Working on a Negotiation Engine
+- 🔧 Working on a Text Extractors
 - 🚀 Interested in future projects in the field of AI/ML

 ## My GitHub Playground